PCUnlocker Windows Password Reset Software

 Here is how it works:

 Next will be to select the SAM registry file and this should be automatically chosen for you and you shouldn’t need to change it.
-The SAM (Security Accounts Manager) registry file is used in Windows to store users passwords in a hashed format.
-The SAM file is not accessible while Windows is booting up so PCUnlocker uses a lightweight OS to boot to in order to access the SAM file.
+The SAM (Security Accounts Manager) file is a protected database that stores your local credentials.
+Since Windows protects this file while the OS is running, PCUnlocker uses a WinPE (Windows Preinstallation Environment) to bypass Windows security and modify the file directly.
+This allows it to clear the “Password” field or promote a standard user to an Administrator.
 If you are doing this process on a computer that is part of an Active Directory Domain you will have a choice to select the Active Directory database rather than the SAM file.

 Finally in step 3 you will need to choose which user account you want to reset the password for.
 If you have more than one they will be listed here.
 You might also notice the Administrator account as well which is usually disabled by default.
 You will also be able to see which accounts are locked out, disabled or have a blank password.
 If you change your mind and don’t want to reset any passwords simply click on the Restart button to reboot your computer and make sure it’s not set to boot from your CD or USB drive anymore.